-For fiscal 2023, Directors who are not employees of or consultants to the Company will receive a quarterly fee of \$25,000.
-In addition, each of the Audit Committee Chair, the Compensation Committee Chair and the Governance and Nominating Committee Chair will receive a quarterly fee of \$5,000.
-The Lead Director also will receive a total quarterly retainer of \$8,750, representing the sum of any Committee Chair fee plus a Lead Director fee.
-With respect to equity compensation, Directors (other than Frank C. Sullivan) will be granted a number of shares of restricted stock in an amount approximately equal to \$165,000.
+For fiscal 2023, Directors who are not employees of or consultants to the Company received a quarterly fee of \$25,000.
+In addition, each of the Audit Committee Chair, the Compensation Committee Chair and the Governance and Nominating Committee Chair received a quarterly fee of \$5,000.
+The Lead Director also received a total quarterly retainer of \$8,750, representing the sum of any Committee Chair fee plus a Lead Director fee.
+With respect to equity compensation, Directors (other than Mr. Sullivan) were granted a number of shares of restricted stock in an amount approximately equal to \$165,000.